sebastiansutter/techguides/pages/faststart18-integration/fs18labs_1.md

 Note also you will need your own Salesforce.com account.
 You can get one for free from www.sforce.com.
 This will be your own permanent developer account.
 Note - Make sure you have created a developer account and not a trial account.
 Trial accounts to do not have access to the Saleforce API, and thus will not work with AppConnect.

+#### Prepare your Salesforce.com account to be used with the lab
+Once you get your Developer Account set up for Salesforce.com, you will need to add a custom field to your Contact object to support the integration scenario.
+Instructions on how to do this can be found here:  [https://help.salesforce.com/articleView?id=adding_fields.htm&type=0]().
+Call this custom field `ExternalContactID`.

 ## Log into IBM App Connect and create the OAuth Token Generator API for SAP Hybris
 #### The SAP Hybris system you are using has its own API secured using OAuth.
 You will need to have your integration get an Oauth token before making any subsequent API Calls.
 The steps below will guide you through the process of creating an API that will allow you do this inline with your flow